 Beginning Teaching Matters | University of North Carolina at Wilmington

 The Beginning Teaching Matters (BT Matters) Project seeks to address issues of teacher retention by immersing beginning teachers in the culture of their local community and providing them with a community-based network of support.
 This support is offered in two ways: face-to-face through monthly meetings and online via a web portal.
 Through the project, beginning teachers with zero to three years of experience meet monthly in subject-specific or grade level groupings, guided by a professional learning communities model (PLC).
 These small groups, facilitated by local master teachers, work with major topics affecting teacher retention, learn about the culture of their local community, and explore resources that will support and enhance classroom instruction.
 During the time between each meeting, participants share and work online through a common web portal.
 The portal links all participants together and provides access to a wealth of resources for beginning teachers, as well as hosts the program materials for the BT Matters Project.
 Furthermore, beginning teacher participants will be provide relevant literature, classroom supplies, and other hands on materials related to the district’s community-based network of support.

-Voting is now closed.
-Winners will be publicly announced at at the 2014 Emerging Issues Forum, Teachers and the Great Economic Debate, so stay tuned!
+Winners were publicly announced at the 2014 Emerging Issues Forum, Teachers and the Great Economic Debate!